 Marie Perrotta, the founder and executive director of this organization, explained to me that one organization has been tremendously supportive of her initiative over the last few years: The Toronto Beach Rotary Club.
 So she connected me with the President, Barbara Dingle, who had also been mentioned to me by Sandra Bussin in connection with the restoration of the Gardener’s Cottage.
 But more about that project in a little bit.

-On a frigid February day Barbara welcomed me to her home and we sat down to chat for a couple of hours.
+On a frigid February day Barbara welcomed me to her home and we sat down to trade school chat for a couple of hours.
 Barbara started off by giving me some general information about the Rotary Club.
 Rotary International is the oldest service club in the world.
 It was founded in 1905 in Chicago, Illinois, by an attorney by the name of Paul P. Harris who wanted to recreate the friendly spirit of his small town upbringing.
 The concept spread throughout the United States and by 1921, Rotary Clubs had formed on six continents.
 A 1943 London Rotary conference promoting international cultural and educational exchanges was part of the inspiration for the formation of UNESCO (the United Nations Educational, Scientific, and Cultural Organization) in 1946, illustrating Rotary International’s impact on a global scale.

 The Rotary Club’s principal motto is “Service Above Self”, and its 1.2 million members worldwide in more than 200 countries provide humanitarian service, encourage high ethical standards in all vocations, and help build peace and lexus houston goodwill in the world.
 The organization is non-political, non-religious and open to men and women of all cultures, races and creeds.
 Rotary’s main objective is to serve the community and throughout the world, taking up issues such as children at risk, poverty, hunger, the environment, illiteracy and violence.
 Youth programs and international exchange opportunities are also supported.